commonpike/fairpost/docs/Reddit.md

 ### Get an OAuth2 Access Token for your Reddit account

-This token last for 24 hours and should be refreshed.
+This token only lasts for 24 hours and should be refreshed.

  - call `./fairpost.js setup-platform --platform=reddit`
  - follow instructions from the command line